ray-project/ray/doc/source/user-profiling.rst

 example, it has opened on port 8897.

-Because this web UI is only available as long as your Ray application is currently running, you may need to add a user prompt to stall your Ray application from exiting once it has finished executing,
+Because this web UI is only available as long as your Ray application is currently running, you may need to add a user prompt to prevent your Ray application from exiting once it has finished executing,
 such as below.
 You can then browse the web UI for as long as you like: